 Transmission: 3-speed manual

 The particular ’53 Studebaker driven by Jack Vincennes in L.A.
 Confidential is painted Chippewa green with a darker Lombard green roof.
 Most specs for this model were found at Classic Car Database.

 Jack Vincennes knows how to look stylish for a hip L.A. party.
 Elements of the outfit are very 1953, but the essence remains a fashionable look more than sixty years later.

 - Light cream lambswool/cashmere single-breasted sport coat with covered 2-button front, wide notch lapels, patch breast pocket, patch hip pockets, padded shoulders with roped sleeveheads, covered 2-button cuffs, and ventless rear

-- Black silk sport shirt with large camp collar and double/French cuffs
+- Black silk sport shirt with large camp collar, two chest pockets, narrow-pleated front placket, and double/French cuffs

 - Black pleated trousers with belt loops, side pockets, and plain-hemmed bottoms

-- Black & white two-tone leather belt with curved steel single-claw buckle
+- Black-and-cream two-tone leather belt with curved steel single-claw buckle

-- Black & white two-tone leather wingtip cap-toe spectator oxfords
+- Black-and-white two-tone leather wingtip cap-toe spectator oxfords

 - Black dress socks